-This article will be published in the Summer 2018 issue of the Episcopal New Yorker.
+Article published in the Summer 2018 issue of the Episcopal New Yorker.

 Letter from a Pilgrim